 History

 The lands of Semigallia on which the castle was erected constituted the border region between pagan Lithuania and order Livonia.
 Despite further attempts of conquest undertaken from the first half of the 13th century, for the next 200 years, this area was a region of Lithuanian-Teutonic struggles, that led to the depopulation of a significant strip of land.
 Only in the fifteenth century after the Christianization of Lithuania and the intensification of trade contacts, on the initiative of the Livonian master Vincke von Overberg, the Teutonic Order wanting to strengthen its control, erected the castle in Bauska.
-The first mention of it comes from 1443, but it was probably completed only in 1451.
-It was not intended for the seat of the convent, but only for the teutonic vogt, subordinate to the commander of Ascheraden.
+The first record of it comes from 1443 („mit dem nyen slotte dat wy nu uppslaen“), but it was probably completed only in the middle of the 15th century.
+It was not intended for the seat of the commandry, but only for the Teutonic vogt, subordinate to the commander of Ascheraden.

-During the Teutonic rule, the castle successfully escaped war damages, mainly due to its distance from the most dangerous eastern border.
+During the Teutonic Knights rule, the castle successfully escaped war damages, mainly due to its distance from the most dangerous eastern border.
 In the thirties of the sixteenth century, Burkard Waldis, a former Franciscan and a staunch promoter of the Reformation, was imprisoned there.
 After the fall of the Order and secularization, Bauska belonged to the Polish Crown, and then in 1561-1562 the seat of the last archbishop of Riga, William, was here.
 After 1562, the castle became the main residence of the newly created Duchy of Courland and Semigallia.
-At that time, the outer bailey was also rebuilt, putting a Renaissance prince’s palace in it.
+It was then that a thorough reconstruction of the outer bailey into a Renaissance palace began.
+Nexy, in 1584, the medieval town on the eastern side of the castle was moved to a new location in the north.
+Work on the palace was completed in 1596, which was recorded in an inscription with the date on one of the buildings.

 Architecture

-The castle in Bauska was erected on a hill on a high promontory at the confluence of two rivers, the slopes of which fell steeply towards the shores in the north and south.
-The terrain conditions especially protected the northern side of the castle, which was reflected in the thickness of the wall in that part, clearly thinner than in the other directions.
+The castle in Bauska was built at the confluence of two rivers, on a high promontory of a hill with steep slopes towards the shores in the north and south.
+The terrain conditions particularly protected the northern side of the castle, which was reflected in the thickness of the wall in that part, which was thinner than in other directions.
+From the west, the castle was protected by a water barrier, while the only convenient access road was from the east, where a settlement developed on a wide terrace.

-The horseshoe tower had a diameter of about 16 meters and very thick walls 3.6 meters wide.
-Its interior is divided into five storeys, with the basement and ground floor topped with a barrel vault, and on the first floor a representative chamber measuring 9 x 9.4 meters, covered with a stellar vault.
-It was connected to the east wing and communicated with other floors by means of stairs hidden in the wall thickness.
+The larger horseshoe tower had a diameter of about 16 meters and very thick walls, 3.6 meters wide.
+Its interior was divided into five floors, with the basement and ground floor topped with a barrel vault.
+On the first floor there was a representative chamber measuring 9 x 9.4 meters, covered with a stellar vault.
+It was connected to the eastern wing and connected to other floors via stairs inserted in the thickness of the wall.
 It was also equipped with a fireplace and a latrine on the south side.
+The top two floors served a defensive role thanks to the loop holes in the eastern and northern walls, adapted for the use of small firearms.

 Current state

 The castle in Bauska is one of the better preserved in the area of historic Semigallia.
-In the best condition there is the former eastern part of the castle with a Renaissance palace and two cannon towers.
-From the upper castle the most interesting and best preserved element is the main castle tower.
+In the best condition there is the former eastern part of the castle with a Renaissance palace and two cannon towers from the first quarter of the 16th century.
+From the mid-15th century upper ward the most interesting and best preserved element is the main castle tower.
 After a number of conservation works, in 1990 a museum was established in the castle, which continues research and renovation works and makes the monument available for sightseeing.
 There are also numerous cultural events, concerts and celebrations organized.

 bibliography: